MarkPearlCoZa/Blog_General/_posts/2016-05-06-Team-Tourism.md

 ### What is Team Tourism? ###

 Team tourism is the idea that every once in a while we need to get out of our specific team and be a tourist with another team with the intention of openly sharing.
 The person touring has just as much responsibility in sharing as the team being toured.
-The aim of team tourism is to create intentional cross pollination between organizations at a higher cadence than currently exists..
+The aim of team tourism is to create intentional cross pollination between organizations at a higher cadence than currently exists with consultants or new hires.

 #### How does it work? ####

 A person visits a team for a period of time.
-During the visit they learn by participation, since I've done this from a developer perspective this means you join the team, you pair or mob with others, attend stand up, attend retro, etc.
+During the visit they learn by participation.
+This means you join the team, you pair or mob with others, attend stand up, attend retro, etc.

 #### Why is this a better way? ####

-Open cross pollination at a fraction of the price with no bias - you get to see exactly what and how a different team handles things.
+Open cross pollination at a fraction of the price with no bias - nobody is selling you anything - you get to see exactly what and how a different team handles things.

 ---------------------------------------------------------------------------------------